 Either way, whether you use canned tomatoes or fresh, the ability to whip up a batch of quick salsa without going to the store is the epitome of what glorious Shelf Cooking is all about!

-The Best Homemade Salsa Recipe:
+The BEST Homemade Salsa

-- 1/2 onion
+- 1/2 Onion

-- 1 clove garlic
+- 1 clove Garlic

-- 1 bunch cilantro
+- 1 bunch Cilantro

-- 1/2 t salt
+- 1/2 tsp sugar

-- 1/2 t sugar
+- 1/2 tsp cumin

-- 1/2 t cumin
+- 1/2 tsp sugar

 - Pulse ingredients in a blender or food processor until you get the consistency you prefer.

-We ate what we could, but before it goes bad I divided it into mason jars to freeze to for a later date.
-Note – If you freeze them in jars opt for the wide-neck jars, or give plenty of space in the narrow neck jars or they WILL break!
+One of the best things about this homemade salsa recipe is how much it makes!
+We ate what we could, but that's a lot of salsa.
+Before it goes bad, divide it into mason jars to freeze to for a later date.
+If you freeze in jars, opt for the wide-neck jars or give plenty of head space in the narrow neck jars to allow for expansion because they WILL break if you don't!

 Salsa is just one of those things that freezes so nicely!
-If you don't have the freezer space you can also can the jars so they are shelf-stable.
-I just didn't have the time to whip out the canner this week.
-Either way, it's not going to waste, and now we will have “fresh” homemade salsa at our fingertips
+If you don't have the freezer space you could also use a pressure canner to preserve the jars so they are shelf-stable.
+Either way, don't let it go to waste!

 Hope you enjoy this easy-peasy homemade salsa recipe as much as we do.